Chart Color Schemes

 Upper Mount Gravatt has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 34 projects likely impacting the region.
-Notable ones include Pavilion The Residences, Mt Gravatt Centre Suburban Renewal Precinct Plan (2017-2022), another Mt Gravatt Centre Suburban Renewal Precinct Plan (2018-present), and The Collective Residences.
-Below is a list of projects most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 30 projects that could impact the region.
+Notable ones include Pavilion The Residences, Mt Gravatt Centre Suburban Renewal Precinct Plan, The Collective Residences, and Rise Living.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.